yutclubza/YutClubZa/Helium-Wiki.md

 * You saved to internal storage than flashed a new ROM onto your device.
 It is **_never_** advisable to trust internal storage during a flashing session to a new ROM.
 Always make an off-device backup using PC Download or a cloud location.
 There is no supported solution to restore backups made to internal storage then flashed over.
 You can research ADB backup and restore to see if that helps you.

 * You made a backup to a removable SD card.
 Again, not advisable as mounting then re-mounting a physical card between devices is problematic for backups.
 Use PC Download, a cloud destination or device-to-device sync.

+### Premium Key not being recognized by the app
+How did you pay for the app?
+Did you use the Play store?
+If so the Premium Key will be in your list of purchased apps.
+Make sure to install the free version first, then install the Key.
+If you paid through PayPal, you go into the settings menu of the free version and restore your license using your PayPal email that you used to purchase the app.

+**_Please note: We do NOT handle any of the Google Play Store transactions.
+If you have issues with your purchase through Play, you will need to contact Google directly._**

+### Device-to-Device Sync Issue
+If you're having issues with device-to-device sync, run through the following list to see if it helps you:

+* Make sure both devices are on the same WiFi network that you own and control.
+* Make sure both devices are on and active when attempting the sync.
+* If one device can see the other, but the other device cannot, try pulling an app from the problem device to the device that can see it.
+Often times this initiates the handshake necessary for file transfer.
+* Make sure that both devices are connected to the same router, and not through any kind of proxy.
+* Turn of any and all security apps that might be running on either device.
+* Make sure you are using only the Primary user on each device.
+Android does not support the backing up of secondary users files.

+### PC Download issues
+If you're having issues with PC Download, please run through the following steps to see if it helps you:

+* Turn off any and all security and anti-virus running on your PC or Android device.
+Many security apps block ports which make it impossible to make a PC Download backup.
+* Use the FireFox browser, we've seen the most success with it.
+* Make sure the device and the PC are on the same physical network that you own and control.
+You cannot do this at a Starbucks or other public network.
+* If you cannot reach the device, make sure you can ping the IP the device gives from your PC.
+* Make sure the device is on and active during the PC Download backup process.
+The screen MUST stay live during the backup.
+* Make smaller backup groups, pushing several gigs of data can be difficult for older routers and networks.
+*Be advised, the PC Download process is an "all or nothing" restore process.
+If you backup 129 apps in one group, you must restore 129 apps using this process.
+The workaround is to make smaller groups.